zdravkov/kendo-docs/api/dataviz/chart.md

 The fields which can be used in the template are:

 *   category - the category name.
-Available for area, bar, column, bubble, donut, line and pie series.
+Available for area, bar, column, bubble, donut, funnel, line and pie series.
 *   dataItem - the original data item used to construct the point.
 Will be null if binding to array.
 *   percentage - the point value represented as a percentage value.
-Available for donut and pie series.
+Available for donut, funnel and pie series.
 *   series - the data series
 *   value - the point value.
 Can be a number or object containing each bound field.